Before the introduction of online

 TABLE for each slightly different scenario.

-For DDL operations that can be done in-place, as shown in
+For DDL operations that can be done online, you can separate them

-without sacrificing efficiency.
-For example, you might take a
+sacrificing efficiency.
+For example, you might take a complicated

 ALTER TABLE t1 ADD INDEX i1(c1), ADD UNIQUE INDEX i2(c2), CHANGE c4_old_name c4_new_name INTEGER UNSIGNED;

 and break it down into simpler parts that can be tested and performed independently, such as:

 ALTER TABLE t1 ADD INDEX i1(c1); ALTER TABLE t1 ADD UNIQUE INDEX i2(c2); ALTER TABLE t1 CHANGE c4_old_name c4_new_name INTEGER UNSIGNED NOT NULL;

 Operations that must be performed in a specific sequence, such as creating an index followed by a foreign key constraint that uses that index.